AP 444: Teacher Development

 Background

 The Teaching Quality Standard notes that quality teaching occurs when the teacher’s ongoing analysis of the context, and the teacher’s decisions about which pedagogical knowledge and abilities to apply, result in optimum learning for all students.
-Teacher development in Parkland School Division shall promote growth in teaching competencies that are in alignment with the current Teaching Quality Standard.

 Definitions

-a) Professional Development (PD): Shall refer to a wide variety of specialized training, formal education, or advanced professional learning that is intended to improve the professional knowledge, skills, competencies or effectiveness of any individual or group.
+a) Professional Development (PD): Shall refer to a wide variety of specialized training, formal education, or advanced professional learning that is intended to improve the professional-knowledge, skills, competencies or effectiveness of any individual or group.

 b) Professional Growth Plan (PGP): Shall refer to the annual plan prepared by teachers (AP 444) or professional non-teaching staff (AP 446) that outlines the individual’s growth strategies and measures.
-Professional Growth Plans shall reference the Quality Standards as prudent to do so.
+Professional Growth Plans shall reference the Quality Standards as appropriate to do so.

 d) Site-Directed PD: Shall refer to any specific event where staff members are provided professional development activities as directed by their Principal, Director or other immediate supervisor.